Also called

 Many traditional neural network

-learning algorithms restrict network topologies to forward signalling only.
+learning algorithms restrict network topologies to forward signaling only.
 That is, they do not allow

 feedback in the design of the neural network.
 This leads to topological layers in these designs, which are sometimes referred to as Multilayer Perceptrons, or